-Coffee might not be the first flavor you think of when you think “Japanese desserts,” but the caffeinated elixir was brought to Japan almost 400 years ago by the Dutch.
-It took a whole before it caught on, but it’s now more popular than green tea.
-Coffee Jelly has a slightly shorter heritage, but it’s a ubiquitous treat found in multiple varieties at convenience stores and supermarkets around Japan.
+Coffee might not be the first flavor you think of when you think "Japanese desserts," but the caffeinated elixir was brought to Japan almost 400 years ago by the Dutch.
+It took a while before it caught on, but it has now gained more popularity than green tea.
+Coffee Jelly has a slightly shorter heritage, but it's a ubiquitous treat found in multiple varieties at convenience stores and supermarkets around Japan.

-At its core, Coffee Jelly is just gelled coffee topped with sweetened cream, but the simplicity belies the blissful experience of eating your coffee instead of drinking it.
+At its core, Coffee Jelly is just gelled iced coffee, cut into small cubes, and topped with sweetened cream, But the simplicity belies the blissful experience of eating your coffee instead of drinking it.
 The sweet cream blooms across your tongue, coating it in a thick layer of pure milky joy before the cubes of jelly burst into pools of black coffee that washes away the rich cream with a refreshing hint of bitterness.

 Why This Recipe Works?

 - Agar-Agar (kanten powder) is the traditional gelling agent for making Coffee Jelly in Japan, but it can have a firmer texture than a jelly set with gelatin.
 To get around this, I use just enough agar-agar to set the jelly into a sliceable block.
 It's possible to reduce the amount even further, but different brands can have different thickening strengths.
 If you go too low, it won't set firm enough to cut, so I recommend starting with this amount the first time and adjusting it down with each batch until you get a texture that you're happy with.

 - Using a high-fat cream and sweetening it with sweetened condensed milk results in a rich and milky sauce that tastes far more complex than the sum of its parts.

 Ingredients for Coffee Jelly